 After a strong start to the league schedule, the St. Paul baseball team's state playoff hopes will come down to the final week of the regular season.

-Once 6-0 in league play, the Bucks continue to falter down the stretch this season, having dropped seven of their last nine games against conference opponents to drop into a tie with the Nestucca Bobcats (11-10, 8-7) for the final state playoff berth awarded to the Special District 1.
+Once 6-0 in league play, the Buckaroos continue to falter down the stretch this season, having dropped seven of its last nine games against conference opponents to drop into a tie with the Nestucca Bobcats (11-10, 8-7) for the final state playoff berth awarded to the Special District 1.

 And while the Bucks look to be the superior team — plating nearly twice as many runs this season than the Bobcats — Nestucca has more important numbers on its side.

-The Bobcats are 12th in the OSAA rankings, while the Bucks are 17th overall.
-But more importantly, Nestucca won the season series against St. Paul, forcing the Bucks to finish a game ahead of the Bobcats in the league standings to secure an automatic state playoff berth.
+The Bobcats are slated 12th in the current OSAA rankings, while the Bucks are 17th overall.
+But more importantly, Nestucca won the season series against St. Paul, forcing the Buckaroos to finish a game ahead of the Bobcats in the league standings to secure an automatic state playoff berth.

 With three games left in the regular season, there is little room for error.
 St. Paul was scheduled to finish league play this week with a three-game series against Portland Christian (11-11, 5-10), while Nestucca will take on the Gaston Greyhounds (6-15-1, 4-11) in its final leagues series.